 In addition to working towards her ECE II, Jessica has also been learning American Sign Language.
 In April 2014, Jessica and her husband discovered that their daughter was Deaf.
 To communicate with her daughter, Jessica has been learning ASL through various methods, including night classes put on by Saskatchewan Deaf and Hard of Hearing Services.
 She has grown to love Deaf Culture and the uniqueness of it, and is excited to share her knowledge of ASL to ease parent frustrations.
 She has seen the world of difference early communication can give to a child, and strives to help other parents discover this essential parenting tool!
-She is an advocate for Newborn Hearing Screening, and works diligently in spreading awareness, and informing other parents of additional resources to help their Deaf or Hard of Hearing child succeed.
+She is an advocate for Newborn Hearing Screening, and Deaf children working diligently in spreading awareness, and informing other parents of additional resources to help their Deaf or Hard of Hearing child succeed.

 Jessica understands that parenting requires a sense of humour, and loves to share stories of her own parenting journey.
 She also understands the frustrations that parents have with parenting, and hopes the classes she offers helps make parenting a little bit easier.
 Her hope is that parents will find joy in their parenting journey, and enjoy the little mishaps that happen along the way.
 She understands that no one is perfect, and sees each day as an opportunity to be better than the day before.